nextflow-io/training/docs/nf_template/3_create.md

 -   `release-announcements.yml` (_Configured for nf-core repo only_)
     -   Automatic release toot and tweet announcements for nf-core pipeline releases

 Notable, many of these tests are only configured for the nf-core repo.
-However, they can be modified to better suit your needs or ignored if they are superfluous to your requirements.
+However, they can be modified for your repository or ignored if they are superfluous to your requirements.

 You can read more about creating and modifying workflows on the [GitHub Actions documentation webpage](https://docs.github.com/en/actions).